IF NOT FOR VARINA'S LETTER

 It was not the dress that was cowardly --

-The cowardly part t was Davis running away as bullets flew -- already dressed in his wife's clothes.
+The cowardly part was Davis running away as bullets flew -- already dressed in his wife's clothes.
 His children were in danger.

 He wife was in danger.
 He ran